 By understanding how inquiries work, and how to request them strategically, you can steer yourself away from the pitfalls of hard credit inquiries.

 A hard credit inquiry is a request for credit information during the application process for a credit account.
-This includes a new line of credit or a loan.
+This includes a new line of credit like a credit card or a loan like a mortgage or car loan.
 Your creditor will request to look at your credit file to see how much risk you pose as a borrower.
 Because this inquiry affects the lending decision, hard inquiries will affect your credit score.
-One inquiry can lower a credit score up to five points.[1]
+For most people, one additional credit inquiry can lower a credit score by up to five points.[1]

 Scenarios that generate a hard inquiry include:

 Hard inquiries are in-depth and look at multiple facets of a person’s credit history.
 But these aren’t the only inquiries that can be made.
-Soft inquiries, also known as soft credit pulls, occur when non-lenders view your credit information.
+Soft inquiries, also known as soft credit pulls, occur when lenders and non-lenders view your credit information.
 These will not affect your credit score.
-They aren’t attached to a specific application for credit, and they are not meant to determine a credit qualification.[2]
+They aren’t usually attached to a specific application for credit.[2]

 Specific instances that generate a soft inquiry include: